 The content on this webpage is an adaptation of the Future Allies website, originally developed by Robyn Johnson and the Future Allies project team from the University of Sydney, Flinders University, Monash University and Curtin University with funding from the Australian Government Department of Social Services and those universities.
 ClinEdAus has permission from University of Sydney to share this adaptation as part of the page content.
-Should you wish to use any Future Allies content, please contact Robyn Johnson at the University of Sydney directly to seek necessary copyright permissions.
+Should you wish to use any Future Allies content for purposes other than service provision, please contact Robyn Johnson at the University of Sydney directly to seek necessary copyright permissions.

 You can learn more about the findings of the research in the Future Allies Report